dapr/docs/daprdocs/content/en/developing-applications/ides/vscode/vscode-how-to-debug-multiple-dapr-apps.md

 A compound launch configuration can be made in the launch.json and its purpose is to list the names of two or more launch configurations that should be launched in parallel.
 Optionally a preLaunchTask can be specified that is run before the individual debug sessions are started.

-For our example the compound configuration will be:
+For our example the compound configuration is be:

 ```json
 {